(hʊdɪ) also hoody

-The boys are ceramic stoneware with manganese dioxide stain.
+The sculptures are ceramic stoneware with manganese dioxide stain.
 Standing figures are approx 35 cm tall, seated approx 20 cm.

 The Precariat is a term given to a strata of society that has evolved with the globalisation of world trade and the IT revolution.